Skip to content

 Real cost comparison example

-Scenario: Daily sync of 50 Tallyfy processes, each with 10 tasks to check and potentially update across CRM and project management tools.
+Scenario: Daily sync of 50 Tallyfy processes, each with 10 tasks to check and potentially update across your CRM and project management tools.

 PlatformMonthly operationsMonthly cost